 [MORE: Refusing or Accepting LinkedIn Connections?]

-The contents of the Location field in your LinkedIn Profile is one of the key elements used to determine whether or not you should be included high up in someone's People search results.
-Location is also a main search criteria in LinkedIn Recruiter.
+Not surprisingly, Location is also a main search criteria in LinkedIn Recruiter.
+The Location field in your LinkedIn Profile is one of the key elements used to determine whether or not you should be included high up in someone's People search results.

-You can restrict your location to simply a country, but that's a very generic location which means your Profile will probably be invisible.
-A MUCH better idea is to input your Zip or Postal Code which LinkedIn will usually translate to a specific city (from the Zip/Postal Code) or to a general region (like "Greater Boston Area").
+Use your current (or target) Zip or Postal Code which LinkedIn will usually translate to a specific city (from the Zip/Postal Code) or to a general region (like "Greater Boston Area").
 You'll be able to protect your privacy while providing LinkedIn with a very valuable element in their search algorithm.

-People typically assume that a Profile lacking headshot is for someone who is clueless, hiding something, or fake.
-None of those reasons will encourage people to click on your name in search results, and your activity in LinkedIn will be very limited.
+When your Profile does not have a headshot, people typically assume that the Profile is for someone who is clueless, hiding something, or fake.
+None of those reasons will encourage people to click on your name in search results.

-[MORE: How Recruiters View Your LinkedIn Photo and LinkedIn Profile Photos for Job Seekers Over 50.]
+[MORE: LinkedIn Profile Photos for Job Seekers Over 50.]

 The less active and visible you are on LinkedIn, the lower your name will probably appear in LinkedIn search results.
 Daily participation seems to be the best approach, and that participation can be for ten or fifteen minutes a day, possibly less.